miracle2k/k8s-snapshots/README.md

 It works like this:

 1. Run it as a service, preferable inside your Kubernetes cluster.
-2. It will watch PersistentVolume resources and check the for an annotation named `backup.kubernetes.io/deltas`, which would have a value such as "1d 7d 30d".
+2. It will watch PersistentVolume resources and check those for an annotation named `backup.kubernetes.io/deltas`, which would have a value such as `1d 7d 30d`.
-3. For every PersistentVolume that defines this annotation, and is a Google Compute disk, it will create new snapshots, and delete existing snapshots, according to the deltas defined.
+3. For every `PersistentVolume` that defines this annotation, and is a Google Compute disk, it will create new snapshots, and delete existing snapshots, according to the deltas defined.